secondreason/Udacity_Final_Project-Ed.3-/README.md

 Description

-This is a the Tournamnet Project part of the Full Stack Web Developer Nanodegree, in the tournament.py file, are the functions necessary to run the tournament and in the tournament.sql file are the tables schemas and some views already defined.
+This is a the Tournamnet Project, i've created it as a Final Project of The relational databases course.
+In the tournament.py file, there are functions necessary to run the tournament and in the tournament.sql file there aer tables, schemas and some views already defined.

 How to Run:

-For running this porject first, you should have installed Vagrant and VirtualBox.
+For running this porject first, you should have Vagrant and VirtualBox.
+If you dont, please install it.

 Clone this repository
-Inside the folder run vagrant up
+Inside the folder run vagrant up.

-Once the machine is running run vagrant ssh
+When the machine is running, you should run vagrant ssh.

-When in the vm go to ../../vagrant/
+When you are in the vm go to ../../vagrant/.

-Have fun, to run test python tournament_test.py
+To run test type python tournament_test.py.

+Have fun.